lifeclips/blog/_posts/2021-05-17-a-little-thought-about-the-tragedy-in-chengdu.md

 ---
-title: 'A little thought about the tragedy in Chengdu'
+title: A little thought about the tragedy in Chengdu
 date: 2021-05-17
 layout: post
 ---